aaronparker/aaronparker.github.io/_posts/2019-06-30-user-experience-virtualzation-profile-container.md

 The default roaming mode should be a fire-and-forget configuration where UE-V works on top of Profile Container to always import and export settings in the profile.
 In a non-persistent desktop, the UE-V agent will be doing this in every session; however, this approach unlocks at least a few scenarios:

 * Roaming preferences for specific applications across desktop types - for example, a Windows Server 2012 desktop or published application silo and a Windows 10 virtual desktop
-* Synchronising application preferences into or out of [a read-only Profile Container](https://docs.fslogix.com/display/20170529/Concurrent+User+Profile+Access)
+* Synchronising application preferences into or out of [a read-only Profile Container](https://docs.fslogix.com/display/20170529/Concurrent+User+Profile+Access).
+Profile Container [supports concurrent sessions](https://docs.microsoft.com/en-us/fslogix/configure-concurrent-multiple-connections-ht), but the second session is typically going to be read-only.
+UE-V can be used to extract specific application preferences into the read-write Profile Container
 * Roaming preferences between a hosted virtual desktop and a user's physical desktop - consistent application preferences across both desktop types!

 Implementing the UE-V templates in Backup mode only will only export application preferences from the Profile Container, providing a method to restore settings as required.
 The restore could be used to migrate users to new versions of Windows or restore settings to a new Profile Container.